WORKS

 Hot Flush a set of cast bronze plaques of a carved relief profile of Queen Elizabeth II familiar to us all on commonwealth coins yup is it all about money.

-[above] Settlement#7 2023 (in the collection of the Ballarat Art Gallery) and [right] Settlement#6 2023, Photo: Christo Crocker.
+[above] Settlement#7 2023 (in the collection of the Ballarat Art Gallery) and [right] Settlement#6 2023, (In the Western Sydney University collection) Photo: Christo Crocker.

 The placing of a gate on Northbourne* Avenue,